LesEDK/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that that writes into file ls_cwd_content the result of the command ls -la Script that duplicates the last ine of the file iacta Script that deletes all the regular files(Not directories) with a .js extension that are present directory and all its subfolders
+Script that counts the number of directories and sub-directories in the current directory,hidden directories must be counted,current and parent directories should not be taken into account